aslinedvinsson/TodoApp/README.md

 As a user I want to
 - mark tasks as completed so that I can easily track my progress and identify the tasks that still need attention.
 - receive notifications or reminders for upcoming tasks or deadlines to help me stay on top of my responsibilities.
+- sort the tasks by calculating urgency
 - have the option to share my todo-lists with others, facilitating collaboration and coordination on shared projects or tasks.
 - be able to integrate the tasks with calendar apps to sync tasks and deadlines.

 As a site administrator I want to

 - have the ability to manage users, add or remove members, and control access to specific to-do lists.
+- offer the ability for the user to sort tasks by urgency and save and update worksheet with task urgency accordingly.
 - track and provide insights into user activity, such as completed tasks, common categories, and peak usage times.
 - implement a data backup system for administrators to safeguard user data, along with a recovery mechanism in case of accidental deletions or data loss.
+- Refactor code even more.

 ## Language, libraries and packages used
 - Language: Python